There is an insidiously destructive societal belief that gifted individuals shouldn’t struggle with anything, whether it’s:

 - Health, or

-Yet it is precisely because you are gifted that you struggle and experience your suffering far more acutely than any non-gifted person could ever fathom.
+Yet you struggle precisely because of your giftedness.
+Your emotional intensity causes you to experience your suffering far more acutely than any non-gifted person could ever fathom.

-However, you, like the rest of us gifted, have probably unconsciously integrated this myth of “gifted ease” and as a result, guilt yourself far more than you let on to your non-gifted family and peers:
+However, you, like the rest of us gifted, have probably unconsciously integrated this myth of “gifted ease”.
+As a result, you guilt yourself far more than you let on to your non-gifted family and peers:

 - “If I’m so good at A, B and C, why do I struggle and suffer so with X, Y and Z?”